sMailund/rick/readme.md

 # rick

+*The Spotify CLI that's never going to give you up, and never going to let you down*

+## about
 `rick` provides a command line interface for controlling Spotify without having to open the window.

 ## build from source